Erjon Bogdani: Cesena

-On 22 July 2010, Bogdani signed with newly promoted Serie A side Cesena for an undisclosed fee as a free agent.
-He signed a contract until the end of the 2010–11 season, with an option of a further season.
+On 22 July 2010, Bogdani signed as a free agent for newly promoted Serie A side Cesena for an undisclosed fee.
+He signed a contract until the end of the 2010–11 season, with an option for a further season.

 Bogdani took squad number 70, and made his debut by starting in the goalless draw versus Roma in the opening matchday on 28 August.

 His first score-sheet contributions came in his second appearance two weeks later in the 2–0 home win over Milan, netting the opener and also setting up Emanuele Giaccherini for the second.
-He was named "Man of the match" for his performance, and he followed that up by netting the winner versus Lecce the next week.
-He finished his first season at Cavallucci Marini by scoring 8 goals in 35 league appearances, being the second scorer of the team, only one goal less than Luis Jiménez.
+He was named "Man of the match" for his performance and followed this by scoring the winning goal against Lecce the following week.

+He finished his first season at Cavallucci Marini with 8 goals in 35 league appearances, finishing as the club's second-highest goalscorer, one goal behind Luis Jiménez.
 It was his highest tally since the 2005–06 season.

+Bogdani lost his starting place in the following season after the arrival of Adrian Mutu, but he still made several appearances in Mutu's absence, particularly in the 2011–12 Coppa Italia matches.

-Bogdani lost his place in the next season, being reduced to playing only at cup games.
-He scored his first goal of the season on 21 August in the third round match of Coppa Italia's Section 8, the winner versus Ascoli in the 119th minute, having come on as a substitute in the 106th minute.
-Bogdani's second goal came in the next cup match versus Gubbio, netting the opener with a penalty kick in a 3–0 home win, which allowed Cesena to progress to round of 16.
-After being used very scarcely in league during the first part of the season, he left the club in January 2012 during the winter transfer window.
+He scored his first goal of the season on 21 August in the third round of Coppa Italia (Section 8), netting the winner against Ascoli in the 119th minute after coming on as a substitute in the 106th minute.

+Bogdani's second goal came in the next Coppa Italia match against Gubbio, scoring the opening goal from a penalty in a 3–0 home win, which allowed Cesena to progress to the round of 16.

+After making only 13 appearances in the 2011–12 Serie A during the first part of the season, Bogdani was reportedly close to leaving the club in January 2012 during the winter transfer window.

+The arrival of Vincenzo Iaquinta on loan from Juventus added further competition to Cesena's attacking line and led Bogdani to accept Siena's request for a transfer.